 ” Believe nothing, no matter where you read it or who has said it, not even if I have said it, unless it agrees with your own reason and your own common sense.”

+Being Skeptical about Rife technology is healthy in order to learn more about how it works.
 For those who reserve judgment about the merits of electro-medicine, and in particular, Rife technology we offer not argument, but encouragement.

 Disbelief, even confusion, are part and parcel of the learning process, especially when we encounter a subject that flies in the face of what we have held to be true regarding our health care.